What to Know About Hiring a Senior Home Care Provider or Caregiver

-We know how important it is to make the right choice when selecting a new senior caregiver or home care provider, so we’ve put together this list that highlights the top skills and characteristics to keep an eye out for.
+We know how important it is to make the right choice when selecting a new senior caregiver or home care provider, so we’ve compiled this list that highlights the top skills and characteristics to watch out for.

 Before you begin your search for home health care, determine whether you are looking for a senior home care provider or a caregiver.
 You may be wondering, “What’s the difference?”

-- The term “home care provider” refers to an agency which provides caregiving services.
+- The term “home care provider” refers to an agency that provides caregiving services.

 - A “caregiver” refers to the individual providing services.

 You may decide to hire an agency, or you may opt to hire a caregiver directly.
 Not sure which choice is right for you?
 Don’t worry; we’ll cover that in an upcoming blog post, so stay tuned!

 It would be best to look for different qualities depending on whether you opt for a home care provider or caregiver.
 We’ve created a list for each circumstance.

 Seven qualities to look for in a senior home care provider